visgl/luma.gl/docs/api-reference/shadertools/assemble-shaders.md

 ## Functions

-### `registerShaderModules`

-Can be used to "name" shader modules, making them available to `assembleShaders` using module names rather than the module definitions.

-Note: Can defeat three-shaking of unused shader modules (affects size of application JavaScript bundle).

 ### `getModuleUniforms`

 Takes a list of shader module names and an object with options, and creates a combined uniform object that contains all necessary uniforms for all the modules injected into your shader.